The Contextual Journal - Seedtag Blog

 The CTV advertising era

-Unlike traditional television advertising that broadcasts all ads to a general audience, CTV advertising enables personalization and relevance by targeting based on audience interests and viewing habits.
-CTV targeting focuses on an interest-based approach to effectively capture audience attention and engage with them by showing viewers ads that are relevant to them.
+Unlike traditional television advertising, which broadcasts all ads to a general audience, CTV advertising enables personalization and relevance by targeting based on audience interests and viewing habits.
+CTV targeting focuses on an interest-based approach to effectively capture audience attention and engage them by showing viewers ads that are relevant to their preferences.

 Since the ads align with a viewer’s real-time interests and you can now engage with the ads, CTV ad placements tend to lead to higher engagement and conversion rates.
 The ability to track key metrics like impressions, viewability, engagement rates, and conversions, makes it easier to measure the effectiveness of campaigns, optimize ads, and measure ROI.